andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

   they tell us how they really feel in the article</figcaption>
 </figure>

-Sha notable denizens of the skyline include the Oslo Opera House and the
+Other notable denizens sharing the Oslo skyline with the Munchmuseet include the Oslo Opera House and the Diechman Bj&oslash;rvika Central Public Library.

 I was not blessed with the opportunity to grace the halls of the Opera House but we did walk on *top* of it.
 Opened in 2008, the Oslo Opera House finds itself